Robbery is a violation of California Penal Code section 211. A robbery occurs when:

 A person convicted of robbery must serve 85% of his or her prison sentence.
 Persons serving time in prison for robbery are not eligible for “half time.”
 Also, robbery is not an 1170(h) felony, which means that any non-probation sentence must be served in state prison, not county jail.
 A person convicted of robbery is presumptively ineligible for a grant of probation and should be sent to state prison according to the law.
 However, a judge may find that there are unusual circumstances to spare a person convicted of robbery from state prison and give him or her a chance on probation.

-Anyone faced with a robbery charge needs an experienced lawyer to fight the charges and, if necessary, convince the judge and the prosecutor to keep the accused out of state prison.
+Anyone faced with a robbery charge needs an experienced robbery defense lawyer in Santa Rosa to fight the charges and, if necessary, convince the judge and the prosecutor to keep the accused out of state prison.